 I've called this recipe Chinese squid but I'm not sure if the Chinese really would cook it this way.
-It's more that the flavours are inspired by Chinese food.
+It's more that the flavours are inspired by Asian and Chinese food.
 I never had any squid like this when I was in China!
 The truth is, I just didn't have a better name for it!

-How do you cook the squid?
+How do you fry the squid?

 It's really important that the squid is cooked quickly so it's still tender.
 I lightly coat the squid in flour then deep fry it for just 1-2 minutes.
-Make sure the oil is hot before add the squid.
+Make sure the oil is hot before adding the squid.
 The squid puffs up and turns white when it is ready.

-Can you adapt the rest of this Chinese Squid recipe?
+Can you adapt the rest of this Chinese squid recipe?

 The lime goes really well with the squid and lifts the dish making it really fresh tasting.
 However, you could use lemon instead.
 You could even add light drizzle of sesame oil.